malikdunston/npm-gulp-base-proj/readme.md

         npm install browser-sync

-### in your .gitigmore:
+### in your .gitigmore file (without beginning/end "s):

+        "
-        "# See https://help.github.com/articles/ignoring-files/ for more about ignoring files.
+	# See https://help.github.com/articles/ignoring-files/ for more about ignoring files.

         # dependencies
         /node_modules